 Bohm rejects the idea that particles (concentrations of energy) don’t exist until they are observed.
 He says this idea is another instance of fragmenting aspects of the holomovement into separate phenomena.
 It is saying that one separate thing (consciousness) interacts with another separate thing (particle).
 Bohm suggests that any relationship (formative cause) between these aspects (physical and mental) of the holomovement lies enfolded in the implicate order.
 He also thinks that dividing the universe into living and non-living things, when looked at from the level of the implicate order, is also meaningless.

 It appears, however, that these apparent distinctions aren’t entirely meaningless at the explicate level.
 Differences between things appear to be necessary for experience in physical reality.
 Niels Bohr, one of the founders of quantum physics and the originator of the concept of complementary pairs, suggested these pairs apply beyond the field of quantum physics.
 At the implicate level, the pair is in a state of unity but at the explicate level the unity is represented in the form of two aspects.
 For example, consider the pair hot and cold.
 If this complementary pair didn’t exist, then the experience of temperatures would not be possible because there would be no range for its expression.
-The same could be said for many such pairs, including male and female, good and bad, etc. Apparently, diversity is necessary for experience.
+The same could be said for many such pairs, including male and female, enlightenment and ignorance, etc. Apparently, diversity is necessary for experience.
 Absent experience, what would be the point of material reality?

 Finally, Bohm says we view ourselves as physical entities moving through what we perceive as space.
 However, we are actually more like a blur of interference patterns enfolded throughout the universe.
 In a nutshell, Bohm is trying to move physics from a rigid, mechanical model to a dynamic, organic model.